effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Discuss and Contribute

-Ask us anything on Twitter with [#effectivehomeoffice](https://twitter.com/hashtag/effectivehomeoffice).
+Ask us anything [on Twitter with #effectivehomeoffice](https://twitter.com/hashtag/effectivehomeoffice) or [via email at hello@effectivehomeoffice.com](mailto:hello@effectivehomeoffice.com).

 To contribute, create a pull request on [Github](https://github.com/effectivehomeoffice/effectivehomeoffice.com).